Dead Sea Scrolls: Caves and their contents

-Cave 8, along with caves 7 and 9, was one of the only caves that are accessible by passing through the settlement at Qumran.
+Wadi Qumran Cave 8, along with caves 7 and 9, is one of the only caves that are accessible by passing through the settlement at Qumran.
 Carved into the southern end of the Qumran plateau, cave 8 was excavated by archaeologists in 1957.
 Cave 8 produced five fragments: Genesis (8QGen), Psalms (8QPs), a tefillin fragment (8QPhyl), a mezuzah (8QMez), and a hymn (8QHymn).
-Cave 8 also produced several tefillin cases, a box of leather objects, tons of lamps, jars, and the sole of a leather shoe.
+Cave 8 also produced several tefillin cases, a box of leather objects, many lamps, jars, and the sole of a leather shoe.

-List of groups of fragments collected from Wadi Qumran Cave 8: